gemunet/coranno/README.md

 # CORANNO
 Corpus Annotation Tool

-This is a tool for Natural Language Processing (NLP), which allows to create fully annotated corpora with POS and Entities, portable and reusable.
+This is a tool for Natural Language Processing (NLP), which allows to create fully annotated corpora with classification and POS/Entities, portable and reusable.

 features:
 - Multiple datasets